Jeff-Russ/ror-guides/rails-database.md

 __When you are dealing with CRUD actions, only those with__ `GET` __verbs have a__ `_path` __available for them.__ They are essentially paths used by Rails for modifying server-side data.
 They still have URL's but you'll never see them in Google search results, for example.
 They only make sense in the context of having just entered data in a page, having that data sent to them.

-Even some of the viewable pages need additional information in their GET requests.
+Even some of the viewable pages need additional information in their `GET` requests.
 A URL can be used by one user to view their record in the database table whereas another use will visit the same URL and see another record from the same table.
 This can be controlled by more elements in your hash with, like `{action: 'new', id: 5}`.

-When you are dealing with views belonging to CRUD action, you'll likely aways use hash syntax rather than `_path` even for links with `GET`, just to keep things consistant.
+When you are dealing with views belonging to CRUD action, you'll likely aways use hash syntax rather than `_path` even for links with `GET`, just to keep things consistent.
 ________________________________________________________________________________
 ## CRUD R: Show - Action & View